A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

-The research related to debiasing validity and truth effects has been largely centered around the problem of debunking various forms of misinformation (cf., e.g., \citep{schwarz2007metacognitive,lewandowsky2012misinformation,ecker2017reminders}).
-The current largely accepted recommendation is that to correct a misinformation, it is best to address it directly -- repeat the misinformation along with arguments against it \citep{lewandowsky2012misinformation,ecker2017reminders}.
+The research related to debiasing the reiteration effect has been largely centered around the problem of debunking various forms of misinformation (cf., e.g., \citep{schwarz2007metacognitive,lewandowsky2012misinformation,ecker2017reminders}).
+The current largely accepted recommendation is that to correct misinformation, it is best to address it directly -- repeat the misinformation along with arguments against it \citep{lewandowsky2012misinformation,ecker2017reminders}.
 This can be applied, for example, in incremental machine learning settings, when the results of learning are revised when new data arrive, or when mining with formalized domain knowledge.
 Generally, when the system has knowledge of the analyst being previously presented a rule (a hypothesis), which is falsified following the current state of knowledge, the system can explicitly notify the analyst, listing the rule in question and explaining why it does not hold.